InterstitialTech/timeclonk/README.md

 Check out the [changelog](https://github.com/InterstitialTech/timeclonk/blob/main/changelog.md) for new features.

 Timeclonk is for multiple users and projects.
 Each user must register on the site.
-Then you can create projects and add users to them.
+Once registered, each user can create projects and add users to them.

 Within a project, each user can clock in and out, adding hours.
+Currently all members of a project have the same pay rate.

 When its time to distribute funds to users, Timeclonk can compute a distribution of hours based on who worked their hours first.
+It keeps track of allocations and payouts so you can tell when the team is about to run out of hours on a project.